 So what is a Derma Roller?

-Well, it’s basically this handle with a wheel that is filled with tiny needles.
-And yes, you do roll it around your face, causing small punctures to the surface of the skin.
+It’s a handle with a wheel that is filled with tiny needles.
+You roll it around your face, causing small puncture wounds to the surface of the skin.

 The punctures are harmless (as long as you make sure to keep the Derma Roller clean), and they prompt the body to repair the damage.

 This repairing process is what forces nutrients and hormones to the area, and increases the production of collagen and keratin in your cheeks as a result.

 This is the purported mechanism of action on how microneedle therapy boosts beard growth.

 Currently, there are no studies which directly look at micro-needling the beard.